weronikaduda/cloudx-java-azure-dev/content/modules/module-05/task.md

 **Definition of Done:**

 1. The PetStore application has been modified and deployed to the Azure App Services.
-2. The OrderItemsReserver service has been developed and deployed as an Azure Function.
+2. The OrderItemsReserver service has been developed and deployed as an Azure Function, with Java as the runtime and container deployment.
 3. Every time a customer updates the shopping cart within the same session, a new JSON file containing the order details appears in Blob Storage.

 <img src="images/scheme.png" width="600" style="margin: 20px 0; display: inline-block;"/>